 Fortunately for investors, certain asset classes tend to thrive in an environment of negative real interest rates.
 Among the standouts are precious metals.

 When real interest rates on paper are negative, gold becomes attractive to hold as an alternative – and tends to perform well.
-This is proven out in the following chart, which uses the yield on five-year inflation-linked Treasuries as a proxy for investor expectations of real interest rates.
+This is proven in the following chart, which uses the yield on five-year inflation-linked Treasuries as a proxy for investor expectations of real interest rates.

 Gold Shows an Inverse Correlation to the Real Interest Rate Outlook